Joplin mayor: Rally behind slain and wounded officers

 Rowland said officers were trying to take the suspect into custody when he shot two of them, then stole a police car and fled.
 He fired shots at police vehicles pursuing him, striking one vehicle as the bullet narrowly missed an officer, Rowland said.

 The suspect wrecked the police car and fled on foot.
 Officers chased him to a street near an apartment complex and residential area in central Joplin, where another officer and the suspect were shot.
-Police have not specified which officer shot Felix.
+Police on Wednesday identified the officer who shot Felix as Capt.
+William Davis, who was placed on paid administrative leave.
+Davis was not injured.

 “This was a violent and unwarranted attack on our officers, and is indicative of the rise in violence against law enforcement officers we are witnessing nationwide, and it has to stop,” Rowland said.
 “We are a large family at the Joplin Police Department, a very large extended family, and today we are hurting.”